 - Gums that cover the teeth too much is often sensitive, inflamed and bleeds easily when brushed or flossed.
 This is not only unaesthetic, but also unhealthy.

-Dr. Puterman uses gum recontouring to help Bethesda and Washington, DC patients change the gum line and reveal more of the tooth’s structure.
+Dr. Puterman uses gum recontouring to help patients change the gum line and reveal more of the tooth’s structure.
 The procedure is a well-established and relatively quick solution to a gummy smile.
 Patients whose general dentist has recommended dental veneers often choose to have gum recontouring as a complimentary procedure as the combination can give them even better-looking results.

 How Gum Recontouring Works